 Considering how big of a problem they are, it's not that rare that you get a film dealing with either drug addiction which starts with opioids, or one where an army veteran suffers from PTSD.
-Sometimes you might get those all in one, such is the case with Anthony and Joe Russo's Cherry, an adaptation of Nico Walker's critically applauded book carrying the same name.
-Seemingly pulling from the author's own life as a veteran and criminal history as a bank robber, the film circles around the character ''Cherry'' (played by Tom Holland) who eventually falls to a path of drug abuse and bank robberies after returning from his military service, former habit which he shares with his wife Emily (Ciara Bravo).
-Where as the film starts to click into place during the second half when creative choices are simpler, the decision to cover so much ground makes the overall exploration rather messy and drawn-out.
+Sometimes you might get those all in one, such is the case with director duo Anthony Russo and Joe Russo's Cherry, an adaptation of Nico Walker's critically applauded book carrying the same name.
+Seemingly pulling from the author's own life as a veteran and criminal history as a bank robber, the film circles around the character ''Cherry'' (Tom Holland) who eventually falls to a path of drug abuse and bank robberies after returning from his military service, former habit which he shares with his wife Emily (Ciara Bravo).
+Whereas the film starts to click into place during the second half when creative choices are simpler, the decision to cover so much ground makes the overall exploration rather messy and drawn-out.

 Smileys: Characterisation, Tom Holland